Introduction

 Overview of the task

 This recipe deals with the effective and safe planning of an autonomous flight.
-This provides basic information about the used hardware and software as well as supplemental data and nice to haves.
+It provides basic information about the used hardware and software as well as supplemental data and useful planning hints.

 Skills you will learn

-Please keep in mind that autonomous UAVs can harm the the pilot and environment.
+Please keep in mind that autonomous UAVs can harm the pilot, other people, animals, infrastructure, and the environment.

 Things you need